AkiraTakizawa0/Cine-Chat/README.md

 # Cine-Chat

-A simple chatbot done using Pyhton in Jupter Notebook.
+A simple chatbot done using Python in Jupter Notebook.
 This chatbot responds to user queries using famous movie dialogues that being they exist in the data provided.